 Using available resources to avoid late withdrawal

-It is extremely important for students to take advantage of the support opportunities available through Health Services, the Office of Disability Resources, the Office of Student Success, academic advisors, and other relevant offices or resources off-campus.
+It is extremely important for students to take advantage of the support opportunities available through the Student Health Center, the Office of Disability Resources, the Office of Student Success, academic advisors, and other relevant offices or resources off-campus.
 These trained and dedicated professionals can assist the student in academic planning and decision-making and help avoid the need for late withdrawals.
 If something unexpected happens after the official withdrawal deadline, the student’s case will be significantly strengthened if the student is already working with a professional staff member in one of these offices who can confirm that the event was indeed unforeseeable.
 This individual could also confirm that the student has been doing everything that they could to work through their difficulties and fulfill their academic responsibilities within the normal procedures and deadlines.

 Definitions and further information